aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/modules/flink/ARCHITECTURE.md

-# CMS Telemetry Processing Architecture
+# Fleet Management Telemetry Processing Architecture

 ## System Overview

-The CMS Telemetry Processing Pipeline is built on Apache Flink and processes vehicle telemetry data in real-time using Amazon MSK (Managed Streaming for Apache Kafka) and stores results in DynamoDB.
+The Fleet Management Telemetry Processing Pipeline is built on Apache Flink and processes vehicle telemetry data in real-time using Amazon MSK (Managed Streaming for Apache Kafka) and stores results in DynamoDB.

 ## Architecture Diagram